About the IEAA

 The Egyptian Gallery is temporarily CLOSED.

-The gallery will be closed until further notice for improvements.
+The gallery will be closed until January 2018 for improvements.
 Check back with us for updated information.

 Select this link to read the full text of the Institute of Egyptian Art and Archaeology's Mission Statement.